-As the administration in Dublin Castle returned to what passed for normal the civil servants noted the few vacant places, none of them a surprise.
-For the mass of the Irish civil service, the foot soldiers in the state apparatus, the Rising had been a brief burst of excitement but apart from the dismissal of a few colleagues one that brought no significant changes.
+As the administration in Dublin Castle returned to what passed for normality the civil servants noted the few vacant places, none of them a surprise.
+137 For the mass of the Irish civil service, the foot soldiers in the State apparatus, the Rising had been a brief burst of excitement but apart from the dismissal of a few colleagues one that brought no significant changes.
 One cynic described the Rising as 'the most exciting event in the Irish government since a senior clerk was promoted, probably mistakenly'.
-The Irish National Aid Association, formed by Collins to assist the survivors of the Rising and to re-mobilise the revolutionary movement, which we might assume had the most complete list of those affected, assisted some seventy-two dismissed civil servants.
-However, as the government investigation into the Rising deepened, its conclusions indicated that the problem was more than a few disaffected civil servants in the minor grades.
-Lloyd George reported to the House of Commons in the immediate aftermath of the Rising that the existing system of government in
+138 The Irish National Aid Association, formed by Collins to assist the survivors of the Rising and to re-mobilise the revolutionary movement, which we might assume had the most complete list of those affected, assisted seventy-two dismissed civil servants.
+139 However, as the government investigation into the Rising deepened, its conclusions indicated that the problem was more than a very few disaffected civil servants in the minor grades.
+The suspicion lingered that the numbers detected concealed a far greater number that remained hidden.